First Offense DUI Attorney in Denver

 Additionally, from the date of your arrest (if you took a breath test or refused) or from the date you receive your blood test results, you have only seven days to request a hearing with the DMV.
 If you miss this deadline, your license will be automatically revoked.
 Our firm handles this process for you, subpoenaing the arresting officer to find inconsistencies in their testimony that can be used later in your criminal case.

-What To Do After A DUI Arrest in Denver
+What to Do After a DUI Arrest in Denver

 The hours and days after a DUI arrest are often confusing.
 You may have been released with a summons, a temporary license, and a stack of paperwork that is hard to read when you are stressed.
 Taking a few key steps early can help protect your rights and your ability to drive.